xraypy/xraylarch/doc/xray/index.rst

 scattering terms, and anomalous scattering corrections.

-Much of the speectroscopic data comes from the compilation of Elam, Ravel and Sieber [ElamTables]_.
-The core-hole widths for excited electronic levels comes from Keski-Rahkonen and Krause [KeskiKrause]_, while elastic x-ray scattering data, f0(q), is derived from Waasmaier and Kirfel [WaasmaierKirfel]_.
+Much of the speectroscopic data comes from the compilation of Elam, Ravel and Sieber [ElamRavelSieber]_.
+The core-hole widths for excited electronic levels comes from Keski-Rahkonen and Krause [KeskiRahkonenKrause]_, while elastic x-ray scattering data, f0(q), is derived from Waasmaier and Kirfel [WaasmaierKirfel]_.
 Anomalous cross-sections from Cromer and Liberman [CromerLiberman]_ (as implemented by Brennan and Cowan [BrennanCowan]_ )